 Attitude: People who feel most strongly that their medication is doing them good typically have an easier time adhering to their regimens.
 Understanding how and why the medications work can help with adherence.

 Mood: People who are depressed have a harder time adhering to HIV drug regimens than people who are not depressed.
 If you suspect you are depressed, talk to you health care provider.

-Chaos: The amount of chaos in your life, and the stress it creates, can generate adherence problems.
-Chaos can include more than just an unpredictable and overwhelming schedule of activities.
-Try to identify and lower the chaos in your life.
+Disorder: The amount of disorder in your life, and the stress it creates, can generate adherence problems.
+Disorder can include more than just an unpredictable and overwhelming schedule of activities.
+Try to identify and lower the disorder in your life.
 Your health care provider or case manager may be able to help.

 Primary Caregiver: The needs and concerns of the people you're caring for can be overwhelming and become your primary focus.
 It's important to remember that your health must come first; you can't care for others if you don't take care of yourself.

 Talk to your health care provider if you need help addressing any adherence challenges.
 Finding other people in your situation can also help.
 Join a support group or connect with other HIV-positive people in the POZ Forums.

 Adherence problems aren't something to be ashamed of.
 It's important to discuss any fears or challenges you have with your health care provider.
 There are also many tips and tools you can use to help you better adhere to HIV treatment: